urinieto/urinieto.com/urinieto.com/content/posts/2010-09-15-festa-major-de-granollers.md

   - granollers

 ---
-Recently I&#8217;ve been on vacation in my hometown, [Granollers][1].
-This town is located about 20 miles up north from Barcelona.
-It is usually a quite town with some sad history (second most bombed town during the Spanish Civil War, right after [Gernika][2]), a nice city hall square ([La Plaça de la Porxada][3]), and a big square that everybody knows as the Pussy -as in vagina- Square ([La Plaça del Cony][4]).
+Recently, I've been on vacation in my hometown, [Granollers][1].
+This little city of roughly 60k people is located about 20 miles up northeast of Barcelona.
+It is usually a quiet town with some sad history (second most bombed town during the Spanish Civil War, right after [Gernika][2]), a nice city hall square ([La Plaça de la Porxada][3]), and a big square that everybody knows as the Pussy --as in vagina-- Square ([La Plaça del Cony][4]).

 But during the last week of August, a big festival takes over the town: **[La Festa Major de Granollers][5]**.
-This festival started on 1983, the year I was born, and two teams (Els Blancs i Els Blaus) &#8220;fight&#8221; each other to become the winner of the year.
+This festival started in 1983, the year I was born, and two teams (Els Blancs i Els Blaus) _fight_ each other to become the winner of the year.
 Both teams organize events that show both the culture of our town and how crazy parties are meant to be.

 [{{< img src="/wp-content/uploads/2010/09/festamajor.jpg" alt="festamajor" title="festamajor" width="480" height="360" class="aligncenter size-full wp-image-997" >}}][6]